-Are you seeding and feeding tomatoes organically?
-In this post, we’ll tackle and explain how tomato feeding is important to get those delicious tomatoes, and select the best soil and fertilisers before harvest.
+Are you feeding tomatoes organically?
+In this post, we’ll tackle and explain how tomato feeding is important to get those delicious tomatoes, and select the best soil and fertilizers before harvest.

 First, plan your calendar well ahead.
 For example, see if you’re near or already in springtime.